Latte Stone Park, Guam

-Largest capstones may weigh up to 22 tons (also in Rota Latte Stones Quarry).
-It is not an easy task to rise and place such stone block on the top of upright stones.
+The largest capstones may weigh up to 22 tons (also in Rota Latte Stones Quarry).
+It is not an easy task to rise and place such stone blocks on the top of upright stones.

 Such megaliths are unique.
-Nevertheless similar wooden constructions are known in Ifugao land in Philippines, something similar is depicted also in the carvings found in Borobudur shrine (Indonesia, Java).
+Nevertheless, similar wooden constructions are known in Ifugao land in the Philippines, something similar is depicted also in the carvings found in the Borobudur shrine (Indonesia, Java).